The Path to Parenthood: Exploring Your Options

 Factors to Consider When Choosing a Donor

-- Physical Characteristics: Height, eye color, hair color, ethnicity, and overall appearance
+- Physical characteristics: Height, eye color, hair color, ethnicity, overall appearance

-- Education and Intelligence: Academic background, test scores, degrees, and intellectual interests
+- Education and background: Academic history, degrees, intellectual interests

-- Personality and Interests: Hobbies, values, talents, and lifestyle attributes
+- Personality and interests: Hobbies, values, talents, lifestyle

-- Medical and Genetic History: Family health background and genetic screenings
+- Medical and genetic history: Family health background and genetic screening results

 Types of Donor Arrangements: Open ID, Nonidentified, Identified

-Nonidentified Donation: No identifying information is shared between the donor and intended parents.
-The donor and the resulting child’s identities remain confidential, though future anonymity is not guaranteed due to advancements in genetic testing and social media.
+- Nonidentified: No identifying information is shared between the donor and intended parents.
+Note that future anonymity cannot be guaranteed due to advancements in genetic testing.

 Register to receive free and instant access to our online donor database

-Medical Evaluations: Donors undergo comprehensive health assessments to verify they are physically and genetically suitable for egg donation.
-These include ultrasound evaluations of the ovaries and uterus, ovarian reserve testing, infectious disease and STI screenings, drug screening, and genetic carrier panels.
+- Medical evaluations: Ultrasound evaluations, ovarian reserve testing, infectious disease and STI screenings, drug screening, and genetic carrier panels.

 Genetics, Epigenetics, and Bonding Beyond DNA

-Egg donors contribute 50% of a child’s genetic material and provide the foundational blueprint for physical traits, natural talents, and potential health predispositions.
-But science and experience show love, connection, and biology go beyond genetics.
-In fact, your body plays a powerful role in your child’s development through epigenetics during pregnancy.
+Egg donors contribute 50% of a child’s genetic material, providing the blueprint for physical traits, natural talents, and potential health predispositions.
+But biology goes beyond genetics.

 The Influence of Epigenetics

-The love, care, and support you give as a parent play the most powerful role in shaping your child’s growth and development.
-It's your guidance, presence, and everyday nurturing that help build their values, emotional resilience, and sense of self.
-While genetics may be one piece of the puzzle, the experiences you share, the lessons you teach, and the unconditional love you provide truly define what it means to be a family.
+The care, presence, and support you provide as a parent play the most significant role in your child’s growth.
+Genetics is one piece of the picture.
+The experiences you share, the values you teach, and the bond you build are what define a family.

-- Dedicated coordinators: You’ll have a dedicated coordinator who will guide you through every detail of the process, offering clarity on procedures, timelines, program options, and what to expect.
+Dedicated case manager: One point of contact who guides you through every detail: procedures, timelines, program options, and what to expect.

-- Legal Guidance: Our team helps facilitate the legal aspects of your donation or embryo match process, ensuring all agreements are handled properly and carefully.
-We work with legal professionals to create secure, legally sound contracts that protect the interests of all parties.
+Legal coordination: We facilitate the legal aspects of your donation or match, working with legal professionals to create contracts that protect all parties.

-Insurance Coverage Consultations: We can help you evaluate whether any part of your fertility journey may be eligible for coverage through your health insurance or employer benefits.
-Our team can assist in navigating what’s covered and where out-of-pocket costs may apply.
+Insurance guidance: We can help you determine whether any part of your treatment is covered by your health insurance or employer benefits.

 An intended parent reflects on her initial hesitation and the support she received throughout the donor egg process.